llvm/llvm-project/mlir/docs/Tutorials/MlirOpt.md

 Two of the central concepts in MLIR are *dialects* and *lowerings*.
-In traditional compilers, there is typically one "dialect," called an *intermediate representation*, or IR, that is the textual or data-structural description of a program within the scope of the compiler's execution.
+In traditional compilers, there is typically one "dialect," called an *intermediate representation*, or IR, that is the textual or data-structural representation of a program within the scope of the compiler's execution.
 For example, in GCC the IR is called GIMPLE, and in LLVM it's called LLVM-IR.